prmr/DesignBook/exercises/e-chapter8.md

 ## Exercise 12

 Consider the sample class [Node](../solutions-code/chapter8/Node.java) class hierarchy to support a file system.
 Apply the Visitor pattern to support the traversal of object graphs created from this class hierarchy.
-Implement the traversal code in the `Node` hierarchy, then write client code to try our your visitor support.
+Implement the traversal code in the `Node` hierarchy, then write client code to try out your visitor support.
 Write a `PrintVisitor` to pretty-print all the nodes in a sample file tree.
 Try indenting the names of the nodes based on their depth in the tree.
 Draw a sequence diagram for the visit of a directory with one file and one symbolic link.

 ## Exercise 13